America East Conference

 The America East Conference sponsors 18 sports (8 men's and 10 women's).
-The conference is among the best in the country according to Graduation Success Rate (GSR) data released by the NCAA.

 History

-The America East Conference was founded as the Eastern College Athletic Conference-North, a men's basketball-only athletic conference in 1979.
+The America East Conference was founded as the Eastern College Athletic Conference-North, a men's basketball-only athletic conference, in 1979.
 The conference was known as the Eastern College Athletic Conference-North from 1979 to 1988 and the North Atlantic Conference from 1988 to 1996.
 The charter members were the University of Rhode Island, the College of the Holy Cross, Canisius College, Niagara University, Colgate University, Northeastern University, Boston University, the University of Maine, the University of New Hampshire and the University of Vermont.

 The America East Conference made history during the 2018 NCAA Division I men's basketball tournament on March 16, 2018, when No. 16 seed UMBC defeated No. 1 seed Virginia, marking the first time in men's tournament history that a No. 1 seed had lost to a No. 16 seed.

 Many other events have occurred since its formation: